TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/mikrotik-ltap/_index.md

 ## Prerequisites

 1. User account on {{% tts %}} with rights to create Gateways.
-2. MikroTik LtAP kit connected via ethernet, LTE or LTE-M.
+2. MikroTik LtAP kit connected via Ethernet, LTE or LTE-M.
 3. A web browser (see section [Configuration via Browser](#configuration-via-browser)), or the [MikroTik Mobile App](https://mikrotik.com/mobile_app) installed on a smartphone.

 ## Registration